Elbsides/www/2026/index.markdown

 We are still looking for support from [sponsors](/2026/#sponsors) to make the conference accessible to more people on a limited budget.

+# Registration

+See [registration page](/2026/registration/) for more information on how to register for the conference.

 # Keynote